.NET HELP

 Index-Based Access and Modification

 Accessing and modifying elements by their index is a key feature of IList.
-The following IList example shows that how you can do it:
+The following IList example shows how you can do it:

 // Accessing an element by index